Note: When you work with one of our partners, we may earn a small commission. Learn more about our editorial policy and how we make money.

 Have you been watching home prices rise lately and wondering if you should cash in too?
 Just remember that selling a house isn't free — in fact, it can be downright expensive!

 Fortunately, it's not required to spend that much.
-If you work with Clever Real Estate, we'll connect you to a full-service agent from a top broker, and you'll only pay 1% or $3,000 (if the sale price is less than $350,000) to list your home.
+If you work with Clever Real Estate, we'll connect you to a full-service agent from a top broker, and you'll only pay 1.5% to list your home.

 Average cost to sell a house in Pennsylvania